At UserConf NYC, our CEO made a statement that surprised a few people: “Twitter is the small claims court of customer support.”

 That’s most support on Twitter.

 Don’t believe me?
-In a recent Ask Your Target Market survey we conducted, only 1% of people said they preferred to get support via Twitter instead of traditional mediums.
-[Tweet this] Yep, 99% of people prefer to get support via traditional mediums like email, phone, etc.
+In a recent Ask Your Target Market survey we conducted, only 1% of people said they preferred to get support via Twitter instead of traditional mediums. this

 I think it’s fantastic that this small claims court exists.
 Too many companies neglect their customers and it’s great that there’s a place that they can, generally, guilt companies into responding to them.
 I do it often with companies whose regular customer service is horrible.